 Leaving wet towels in a hamper or a load of wet clothing in the washer can create mildew growth and a moldy smell.
-To get everything smelling fresh, fill the washer with hot water, add two cups of white distilled vinegar and run through the wash cycle.
-Then, run a normal cycle with detergent.
+To get everything smelling fresh, fill the washer with hot water, add two cups of white distilled vinegar and run a complete wash cycle.
+Next, run a cycle with detergent added.

 Naturally Soften Fabrics

-If you do like a light scent, add a couple of drops of essential oil like lavender to the bottle of vinegar.
+If you do like a light scent, add a couple of drops of an essential oil like lavender to the bottle of vinegar.